-- 1. Permission will be granted for residential development on the site shown on Map 22 where the applicant can demonstrate; - a) layout that reflects the rural and historic character of the oldest part of Mattersey Thorpe to which it adjoins; and - b) the use of traditional red brick and red clay pantiles; and - c) to the rear a boundary treatment of native species hedges; and - d) a right of access to the highway.
+- 1. Land is allocated for residential development on the site shown on Proposal Maps (replicated in Map 13).
+Development proposals should demonstrate that: - a) layout that reflects the rural and historic character of the oldest part of Mattersey Thorpe to which it adjoins; and - b) the use of traditional red brick and red clay pantiles; and - c) to the rear a boundary treatment of native species hedges; and - d) a right of access to the highway.